KeyboardKit/KeyboardKit/README.md

 ## Sponsors and Clients

-KeyboardKit is proudly sponsored by the following individuals and companies:
+This project is proudly sponsored by the following individuals and companies:

 * [@booch](https://github.com/booch)